secretstartups/handbook/leadership/index.html.md

 1. At GitLab, leadership is requested from everyone, whether an individual contributor or member of the leadership team.
 1. As a leader, GitLab team members will follow your behavior, so always do the right thing.
 1. Everyone who joins GitLab should consider themselves ambassadors of our [values](/handbook/values/) and protectors of our [culture](/company/culture/).
-1. Behavior should be consistent inside and outside the company, just do the right thing inside the company, and don't fake it outside.
+1. Behavior should be consistent both inside and outside the company.
 1. GitLab respects your judgment of what is best for you, since you know yourself best.
 If you have a better opportunity somewhere else don't stay at GitLab out of a sense of loyalty to the company.
 1. In tough times people will put in their best effort when they are doing it for each other.
 1. We work [asynchronously](/company/culture/all-remote/management/#asynchronous).
 Lead by example and make sure people understand that [things need to be written down in issues as they happen](/company/culture/all-remote/self-service/#paying-it-forward).